 OrangeHRM starts at $6/user/month and has a free 30-day trial.

-8. Eloomi – Define, design, deliver employee appraisals with pre-made templates, and visual engaging evaluation forms.
+8. Eloomi – Define, design, deliver employee appraisals with pre-made templates, and visually engaging evaluation forms.

 Eloomi’s performance management platform consists of solutions for 360-degree feedback, digital to-do’s and reviews, targeted objectives and check-ins, performance appraisals, and automated checklists to streamline operational routines and optimization suggestions.